dux-fortinet/fortiflexvm-doc/source/modules/fortiflexvm_groups_nexttoken_info.rst

         fortinet.fortiflexvm.fortiflexvm_groups_nexttoken_info:
           username: "{{ username }}"
           password: "{{ password }}"
-          # Please declare at least one of the following two arguments: folderPath and configId.
+          # Please declare at least one of the following two arguments: accountId or configId.
-          # You can comment at most one argument that you don"t want to specify.
+          # You can comment at most one argument that you don't want to specify.
-          folderPath: "My Assets"
           configId: 22
+          # accountId: 12345

           # Optional parameters
-          # accountId: 12345
+          folderPath: "My Assets"
           status: ["ACTIVE", "PENDING"] # "ACTIVE", "PENDING", "STOPPED", "EXPIRED"
         register: result